-First – get yourself a slab o’ pork belly!
-I found pork belly at a butcher shop in town.
+- First – get yourself a slab o’ pork belly!
 I bought a 3 lb slab and that makes probably 50-75 bites – you can probably think people will eat 4-6 bites each (or a pound if you’re me) – if you want to try and plan how much pork belly you need.
 A whole pork belly is about 10 pounds and that’s a LOT!

-Can you make these on a regular grill or in the oven?
+Can you make pork belly burnt ends in the oven?

 Sure!
 With a regular grill – the key is keeping the temp low at 225-250 degrees.
 You put wood chips with a charcoal grill.
 Soak them in water first and then keep adding them to the grill as you’re smoking the pork belly.
 Be sure to put the chips on top of the coals – and then your belly on the other side.